bmarland1022/AutomationScripting/README.md

 ** Note: this was written for personal use with no thought given into variable names or code conciseness at the time.

-** All code is original and my own, except for a few lines about the audio capture and email module, which were taken from various YouTube tutorials on how to run those modules, very baseline.
+** All code is my own, except for a few lines about the audio capture and email module, which were taken from various YouTube tutorials on how to run those modules, very baseline.